TommyNam/Apex-Labs/README.md

 - Smooth animation & hover effects
 - Accessible (ARIA labels for screen readers)
 ### Disclaimer:
-- Most Footer Links are invalid and do not link to anything.
+- Some footer links are invalid and do not link to anything.
 (About Section, Support Section)

 ## Lighthouse Scores:
 ### Home Page